open-AIMS/rrap-dg/README.md

 The rrap-dg Data Packages are used as inputs by DHW and Cyclone Mortality data generators.
 To generate DHW data cubes, the folders `MIROC5`, `NOAA`, `RECOM` and `spatial` are required.
-To generate the cyclone mortalities, the folder `cyclone_mortality` is required.
+To generate the coral mortality projections due to cyclones, the folder `cyclone_mortality` is required.

 The data package should be named with the following convention: